inkydragon/PureLibm.jl/README.md

     - The input of `Float32` should pass the exhaustive checking
     - The result of `Float64` should match the output of CORE-MATH.
     - Rounding mode: Only `FE_TONEAREST` for now.
-    - Other rounding modes will be considered after the completion of `FE_TONEAREST`.
+    - Other rounding modes will be considered after the `FE_TONEAREST` mode is implemented.
 2. Code readability.
     - Magic numbers should not be used, use named constant.
-    - If it is possible to use absolute values, do not use shifted values.
-    - For algorithm implementations, the implementation logic in the references should be followed as much as possible, even if it has an impact on performance.
+    - Whenever possible, give the origin of the magic number, and the process of calculating it.
+    - Avoid complex bit manipulations, and if possible use the corresponding functions instead of them.
+        Or wrap the corresponding operations in a function.
 3. Performance should be considered after the implementation is complete, with a lower priority than correctness.
     - If refactoring the algorithm improves performance, implementations that match the original reference are retained as references for testing purposes.

 ## Dev Memo